Read customer stories

-BlueKai currently believes that I’m a huge fan of The Academy Awards, have multiple kids, and have the shopping behavior of a Mom with a newborn...
-These segments simply don’t make any sense for me (side note: in reality, I’m a 29-year-old bachelor, no kids, with an affinity towards golfing & beer drinking).
-And the worst part of all, companies are spending millions of dollars to leverage this type of data for ad targeting.
+BlueKai currently believes that I’m a huge fan of The Academy Awards, have multiple kids, and have the shopping behavior of a mom with a newborn.
+In reality, I’m a 29-year-old bachelor with no kids and an affinity for golf and beer.
+Which means these segments simply don’t make any sense for me.
+And companies are spending millions of dollars to leverage this type of (wildly incorrect) data for ad targeting.

-CDPs, like Lytics, enable users to leverage their own 1st party data to help influence ad spend techniques, as opposed to purchased 3rd party audiences that are likely filled with inaccurate data.
-For QSRs, this means the ability to only spend ad dollars on people who are likely to purchase, tailor ads based on an individual’s content/product affinity, run lookalike models against people who have high a CLTV, etc…
+CDPs like Lytics enable users to leverage their own first-party data to help influence ad spend techniques, as opposed to purchased third-party audiences that are likely filled with inaccurate data.
+For QSRs, this means the ability to only spend ad dollars on people who are likely to purchase, tailor ads based on an individual’s content/product affinity, and run lookalike models against people who have high a CLTV.

 For many Lytics’ customers, this is one of the first use cases they tackle because of the immediate ROI/savings.

 One of the core competencies of CDPs is the ability to build real-time profiles based on all first-party attributes of an individual.
 This means web behavior, email interactions, past purchases, loyalty membership, etc.